 Efficient Model Risk Governance

 Model risk governance is critical in preventing costly consequences from misused or defective models.
-However, the detailed documentation that’s required usually consists of hundreds of pages…per model…for each step.
+However, teams are faced with outdated inventory and governance tools that cannot keep up with the current imperatives of model risk management.